About & Contact

 Enlighted is based in Encinitas, California, in the northern coastal area of San Diego county.
 Janet founded the company in 1998, and operated as "Eclectic Electric" prior to incorporating with the current name, Enlighted Designs, Inc., in early 2000.

-The name Enlighted was inspired by our dream to have a world free of ignorance, prejudice, superstition, and fear, and we are strongly opposed to discrimination against other human beings on the basis of differing religion, ethnicity, national origin, or sexual orientation and identity.
+The name Enlighted was inspired by our dream to have a world free of ignorance, prejudice, superstition, and fear, and we are strongly opposed to discrimination against other human beings on the basis of differing religion, race, national origin, sexual orientation or gender identity.

 The yin-yang logo symbolizes the merging of opposing forces into a balanced whole.
 We strive towards this type of balance with our designs, which combine a variety of "opposites": fun and function, art and technology, fashion and engineering, and so on.
 We've replaced the traditional dots with rectangles that are suggestive of an electrical outlet (in the US, where we are based).
 This also makes it look more like the letter e, for enlighted.